ryje3658/small_shell/README.md

 # small_shell
-Small shell written in C.
+A bash-like shell written in C.